drcfsorg/TWL_DRCFS_30DaysPythonBootcamp/Week 1/readme.md

 This folder contains all assignments, lecture notes, codes and additional requirements for the first week.

+# Git Codes we will be using mainly throughout the session.

 ```
 git clone https://github.com/drcfsorg/TWL_DRCFS_30DaysPythonBootcamp.git          //Making a copy of the repo in local device(PC)
 git init                                                                          //Initialize git in the git folder at local device